reynoldvinson/prudential-insurance-assessment/README.md

-# Prudential Insurance Assessment
+# Prudential Life Insurance Assessment
-By Alvaro Amos H, Reynold Vinson, and Winly Williamdy

 ## Background
 This repository is an attempt as well as a student project aimed to complete [a challenge posted on Kaggle with a similar title](https://www.kaggle.com/c/prudential-life-insurance-assessment/overview) .
 The challenge asks programmers to attempt to create a program that allows a prediction of responses from a given data set by creating and using statistical models.
 The challenge comes from a real life problem in which people in the US are turned off by the fact that identifying risk classifications and eligibility of applicants takes too much time to process.
 As such, the model aims to be able to predict the life insurance plan suitable for any applicant without needing as much time.